kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 ### Conclusion
 Using something like Polymer or X-Tag is what's needed to use Web Components in production-level code, but these libraries work ON TOP of Web Components.
 So it's best to learn the underlying code first.

-I can't say that my code is perfect, but I acheived the goal I set for myself and was able to solve any problems I faced by actually writing the code instead of just reading about it.
+I can't say that my code is perfect, but I achieved the goal I set for myself and was able to solve any problems I faced by actually writing the code instead of just reading about it.
 I have a much better handle in templates and Shadow DOM then I did before, and that's enough for me right now.